Alf-13/Portfolio/README.md

 OPT_TEST: This is a neural net that learns how to tell the difference between a square, triangle, and ellipse when only given the base, height, and area.

-TEST_XRAY_STOCK: This processes a stock price chart to determine the boundary channel and the average position based on each point's proximaty to a local maxima or minima.
+xchannel_plot: This processes a stock price chart to determine the boundary channel and the average position based on each point's proximaty to a local maxima or minima.

 Tailwind Traders Report: This is a Power Bi dashboard that I made as a capstone project for the Microsoft Power Bi Analyst Certification.